mmstick/permutate/README.md

 It has been developed primarily for the goal of inclusion within the Rust implementation of the GNU Parallel program, which provides the ability to permutate a list of input lists.

+The source code documentation may be found on [Docs.rs](https://docs.rs/permutate/0.1.0/permutate/).

 ## Application

 Following the spirit of the Rust and UNIX philosophy, I am also releasing this as it's own simple application to